DONGChuan/GradleUserGuide/overview/features.md

 **9. 易于迁移**

-Gradle can adapt to any structure you have.
+Gradle 可以兼容任何结构.
 Therefore you can always develop your Gradle build in the same branch where your production build lives and both can evolve in parallel.
 We usually recommend to write tests that make sure that the produced artifacts are similar.
 That way migration is as less disruptive and as reliable as possible.
 This is following the best-practices for refactoring by applying baby steps.

 **10. Groovy**